MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/trim-versions.md

 **Manual Count Limit Trim Mode:** Deletes the oldest versions exceeding the specified count limit.

+**Example:** In the example below, a trim job is queued to delete versions that exceed 50 major version counts.
+On August 31st, the job starts permanently deleting older versions that exceed the 50 major version count limit as of August 31st.

    :::image type="content" source="media/version-history/manual-count-limit-trim-table.png" lightbox="media/version-history/manual-count-limit-trim-table.png" alt-text="Diagram of manual count limit":::

-**Automatic Trim Mode:** Delete older versions according to the automatic version storage algorithm.
+**Automatic Trim Mode:** Delete older versions according to the automatic version storage algorithm.<br> Automatic Trim Mode applies automatic algorithm to delete existing versions.
+Depending on the version age, the job permanently deletes versions or sets expiration time according to the automatic version storage algorithm.
+> [!TIP]
+> Review the [tutorial to run impact analysis of of setting automatic version history limits](tutorial-run-what-if-analysis.md#run-impact-analysis-of-setting-automatic-version-history-limits) to understand version deletion and expiration criteria.

 ## Queue Trim Job and Track Progress

-The version trimming workflow uses a job to asynchronously delete versions matching the criteria specified in the trim mode.<br>
+The version trimming workflow uses a job to asynchronously delete versions matching the criteria specified in the trim mode.

-To queue the trim job, you need to determine the **scope** for version deletion.
-You can delete old file versions for all document libraries in a site or for a specific document library.
+To queue the trim job, you need to determine the scope for version deletion and the trim mode to set the criteria for existing version deletion.
+You can delete old file versions based on version age, count limits, or automatic algorithm for all document libraries in a site or for a specific document library.

-Next, you need to determine the **trim mode** you wish to apply for trimming file versions within the specified scope.<br>
-Once you're ready to commit to the trim, you can queue the job to asynchronously delete versions matching the trim mode criteria.
-You can monitor the progress of committed trim jobs to keep track of the deletion progress.
+Once you are ready to commit to the trim, you can queue the job to asynchronously delete versions matching the trim mode criteria.
+You will be able to monitor the progress of committed trim jobs to keep track of the deletion progress.

 ## Trim existing Versions using PowerShell